 Thanks to Grandma's old fashioned coconut cookie recipes, you can make homemade cookies that are uniquely delicious with the moist, chewy taste of fresh coconut.

 Everyone loves them!
 So, don't miss trying them.
-They are always delicious for nibbling on, and a boxful makes a wonderful homemade gift for any occasion.
+They are always delicious for nibbling on, and a boxful makes a wonderful edible gift for any occasion.

 Mom's Recipe Scrapbooks (c.
 1920s)